 BVLGARI Octo Maserati GranSport & GranLusso Review

-Although this is not the first ever Maserati watch it is the first one that properly represents the brand and their image.
+Although this is not the first-ever Maserati watch it is the first one that properly represents the brand and its image.
 The Italian automobile manufacturer tried their hand at watchmaking but in my humble opinion missed their mark… until now with the expert hands of an established & acclaimed watchmaker.

 Introducing the BVLGARI Octo Maserati Grandsport.
 This watch is the exception to the rule that too many cooks spoil the broth.
 In this situation, two heads are better than one.
 These are the main differences between the two new Maserati BVLGARI watches: